What to do during a power outage

 Help us get your power back

-If your power goes out, we ask that you turn off any appliances and electronics you had on and turn down your thermostat.
-This helps reduce the load on our system and makes it easier for us to restore your power.
+If your power goes out, we ask that you turn off electric heaters, major appliances, and unplug sensitive electronics.
+This helps reduce the load on our system and protects your equipment from damage.
 We also recommend turning off all lights, except one inside and one outside so you and our crews know when power is back.

 If you saw or heard something like a bright flash or a loud bang before your power went out, please call to let us know.
 This information can help us identify the cause of the outage and get your power back faster.